-called "EVOlutionary and multi-GENERATional Effects of
+EVOGENERATE is a workgroup focused on: "EVOlutionary and multi-GENERATional Effects of

-A possibly important problems in current ecotoxicity testing procedures
+A limitation of some ecotoxicity testing procedures

 beyond single generations of exposed organisms.
 Yet, under continuous

-Furthermore, an offspring's sensitivity to chemicals and that of even later
+Furthermore, an offspring's sensitivity to chemicals, and that of even later

-generations may be affected by their parents' (or grandparents') prior
+generations, may be affected by their parents' (or grandparents') prior

 exposure, even long after exposure has ceased (=trans-generational and/or